-Periodontal disease has been associated with a number of risk factors aside from poor brushing and flossing habits.
-In fact, the risk of developing gingivitis or periodontitis increases if you have systemic disease like heart disease, as well as conditions like diabetes and AIDS.
-Other factors that may contribute to the development of periodontal disease include stress, genetics, crowded teeth, faulty dental restorations, and the use of certain medications that may cause dry mouth.
-According to the Centers for Disease Control, women are also at an increased risk for periodontal disease when they are undergoing hormonal changes, such as with menopause or pregnancy.
+Periodontal disease correlates with many risk factors aside, including poor brushing and flossing habits.
+Systemic diseases, as well as conditions like diabetes and AIDS, may increase your risk of developing gingivitis or periodontitis.
+Other potential contributing factors include stress, genetics, crowded teeth, faulty dental restorations, and the use of certain medications that may cause dry mouth.
+The Centers for Disease Control reports that women are also at an increased risk for periodontal disease during periods of hormonal change, like menopause or pregnancy.

 Frequently Asked Questions:

 Any of the previously described symptoms could indicate you have gingivitis or periodontitis.
 However, the only way to be certain about whether you have periodontal disease is with a professional evaluation by your dentist.
 Be aware that periodontal disease can be asymptomatic, so it’s important to visit your dentist for a thorough exam and cleaning at least two times each year.

 What will my Ahwatukee dentist do if I am diagnosed with periodontal disease?

 Treatment varies depending on the severity of the gingivitis or periodontitis.
 Less serious cases of periodontal disease usually demand a thorough cleaning and topical antibiotics.
 Unfortunately, advanced infections in periodontal tissue require more invasive treatment.
 This may mean flap surgery or bone and gum grafting.

 Will I need to do anything to prevent periodontal disease from returning?